GIS-sys/PythonExeCrossCompile/README.md

+# About

+This repository provides an example and a step-by-step guide for cross-compilation of Python project into a standalone ".exe" file for Windows

+Below you will find sections for how to compile and run your code on Ubuntu, as well as useful warnings and tips about potential problems that can occur

+# Compilation and testing

+You can compile the code either via docker (preferable), or via manual installation of wine on your PC

-# Docker compilation
+## Docker (preferable)

-0) Install docker and docker compose
+0) Install docker and docker compose (f. e. [this official tutorial](https://docs.docker.com/compose/install/))

-1) Prepare project/ folder (or skip this step to run with an example code):
+1) Prepare your project for compilation.
+There are three paths here, depending on what you need:

+    1) only run the example without thinking:

+       Just skip this step in this case

+    2) play with the example / copy your source code into current folder:

-    - create `project/__version__.txt` file with preferred python version in full form (3.12.10, not 3.12)
+        1) modify `project/__version__.txt` file according to your preferred python version in full form (3.12.10, not 3.12)

-    - create `project/requirements.txt` file with required libraries
+        2) modify `project/requirements.txt` file with required libraries and their versions

-    - put all the source files into `project/` folder with `main.py` as an entry point
+        3) put all the source files into a `project/` folder with `project/main.py` as an entry point

+    3) compile your code located in another directory:

+        1) create `/path/to/your/project/__version__.txt` file with preferred python version in full form (3.12.10, not 3.12)

+        2) create `/path/to/your/project/requirements.txt` file with required libraries and their versions

+        3) make sure `/path/to/your/project/main.py` is the entry point for your entire application

+        4) modify the `docker/docker-compose.yml` file, changing the line `- ../project:/app/project:ro` (in `services.windows-builder.volumes`) to `- /path/to/your/project:/app/project:ro`

+2) Compile the application.
+There are several options, depending on what you need:

+    1) only run the example without thinking:

+       Run `./compile_windows.sh`

+    2) compile the project into a single .exe file, with all of the dependencies packaged inside:

-2) Run `./compile_windows.sh` or `./compile_windows.sh MODE=compile-onefile` (or MODE=compile-onedir for compiling into a directory)
+       Run `./compile_windows.sh MODE=compile-onefile`

+    3) compile the project into a single directory, containing both `.exe` file as well as some dependencies (faster to execute, but more clumsier):

+       Run `./compile_windows.sh MODE=compile-onedir`

+    4) if you want to compile and pass some custom arguments directly to the pyinstaller:

+       Run something like `./compile_windows.sh MODE=compile PYINSTALLERARGS="--onefile --nowindowed"` (you can of course modify the PYINSTALLERARGS argument)

 3) Run `./compile_windows.sh MODE=run-onefile MAINARGS="..."` (or MODE=run-onedir if was compiled with compile-onedir) where MAINARGS contains arguments for main.exe.
 For example: `./compile_windows.sh MODE=run MAINARGS="path_to_stl=./a.stl target_folder=./"`